hos-b/metalog/README.md

 ```

 ### Unique Log
-backed by a hashed, it's designed to only go through for new state changes.
+backed by a hashed set, it's designed to only go through for new state changes.
 ```cpp
 UniqueLog(type, string format, args)
 ```